Armanino Blog

 • The deadline to file a formal assessment appeal in Missouri is July 12, 2021.

-All business and property owners should review and appeal their property valuations annually to minimize error and achieve ideal tax results.
+All business and property owners should review and appeal their property valuations annually to minimize error, stay informed on tax updates, and achieve ideal tax results.
 Otherwise, one minor error could result in a disastrous outcome.
 For example, one wind farm was taxed for substation equipment on the personal property roll and the real estate roll for 10 years straight, costing the company an additional $1 million in tax.
-A simple review and appeal could have prevented that costly misstep.
+A simple review and appeal could have prevented that costly misstep and helped avoid unnecessary business or personal tax implications.

 Additionally, if you own property in multiple states, it’s important to be extra vigilant about your property assessments.
 Every state has its own property tax laws and managing property assessments in multiple states or jurisdictions can be especially challenging with differing deadlines and appeals requirements, making regulatory compliance a complex task.